taylor-franco-91/Mind-Body-Reset-app-prototype/README.md

 - Designed with a focus on **usability, accessibility, and responsive layouts**

 ## Why this project matters
-This prototype demonstrates more than static pages, it shows my ability to design and implement **practical, real-world features** that companies use every day.
+This prototype demonstrates more than static pages—it shows my ability to design and implement **practical, real-world features** that companies use every day.
 From personalized dashboards to messaging systems, I approached it as if I were solving actual product problems.

 While this project was tested manually, I also have experience applying **QA automation (Selenium + Python)** on past work, so I understand how to bring both functionality and reliability into production.